Tetracentron hopkinsii: Taxonomy

 Examination of the species was performed by Kathleen Pigg, Richard Dillhoff, Melanie DeVore and Wesley Wehr based on the study of the holotype "UWBM 54185" and paratype "UWBM 56700ab" leaves.
-Both specimens were part of the in the Burke Museum of Natural History and Culture paleobotanical collections at the time of description.
+Both specimens were part of the Burke Museum of Natural History and Culture paleobotanical collections at the time of description.
 Pigg et al published their 2007 type description of the species in the International Journal of Plant Sciences along with the type description of Trochodendron drachukii.
 They chose the specific epithet hopkinsii as a patronym honoring Donald Q. Hopkins in recognition for his collecting efforts at both the One Mile Creek site and other sites in the Okanagan highlands floras.

 Along with the 2008 description of Tetracentron atlanticum from the Mid to Late Miocene of Iceland, Grímsson et al documented and figured Tetracentron pollen recovered from the Princeton Chert locality of the Allenby Formation.

 T. hopkinsii is one of between three and four trochodendraceous species that have been described from the Klondike Mountain Formation.
 Broadly circumscribed, three other species have been identified in the Republic flora, Paraconcavistylon wehrii, Pentacentron sternhartae, and Trochodendron nastae.
 Additionally the species Trochodendron drachukii is known from related Kamloops group shales at the McAbee Fossil Beds near Cache Creek, British Columbia.
 Manchester et al 2018 noted that Tr. drachukii is likely the fruits of Tr. nastae, while Pe. sternhartae are likely the fruits of Te. hopkinsii.
 If fossils of the fruits and foliage in attachment are found, that would bring the species count down to three whole plant taxa.